ysfchn/DynamicComponents-AI2/README.md

             </table>
         </td>-->
         <td>
             Creates a new dynamic component.
 It supports all component that added to your current AI2 distribution.
+Note that you can't create components in Screen directly, you will need to have an arrangement beforehand inside a Screen to do that.
             <code>componentName</code> parameter can have these values:
             <br><br>
             <table>